karakayahuseyin/hyprgruv/README.md

 ![](view.png)

+*IMPORTANT !!!*
-*You must update monitors in hyprland.conf and wallpaper path in hyprpaper.conf*
+*For use, you must update the monitor configuration in Hyrland.conf and the wallpaper path in hyprpaper.conf.*

 ### Defaults
 - terminal : [kitty](https://github.com/kovidgoyal/kitty)